bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/the-admin-interface.md

-If you click the \"Edit\" icon to the left of a group, you can edit the group\'s details and permissions (privileges).
+If you click the \"Edit\" icon to the left of a group, you can edit the group's details and permissions (privileges).
 This will open a page similar to this one below.

 ![](https://cdn.bigprof.com/appgini-desktop/help/the-admin-interface-4.png "Editing group permissions in an AppGini application")

-Scrolling down the group editing page, you\'ll see the group\'s permissions for each table.
-If you pass your mouse pointer over any item in the permissions section, you\'ll see a detailed description of what it means.
+Scrolling down the group editing page, you'll see the group's permissions for each table.
+If you pass your mouse pointer over any item in the permissions section, you'll see a detailed description of what it means.